johhell/TestChain.jl/README.md

 # TestChain.jl

-The aim of this work is to compare different modeling approaches and different modeling tools for a 3D chain.

-Based on the works from Uwe Fechner [Tethers.jl](https://github.com/ufechner7/Tethers.jl).
+Based on the works of Uwe Fechner [Tethers.jl](https://github.com/ufechner7/Tethers.jl).
 In addition to this monolithic model, a segmented chain model is introduced.

 All simulations are implemented in Julia programming language using